 New Zealand’s first post-war trade agreements were with former enemy states: Japan in 1958 and the Federal Republic of Germany (West Germany) in 1959.
-New Zealand’s trade relations underwent major changes from the 1960s onwards.
-New markets were opening up, and the United Kingdom, traditionally New Zealand’s major export market, was indicating its intention to join the European Economic Community (later the EU).
+New Zealand’s trade relations underwent major changes from the 1960s.
+New markets were opening up, and the United Kingdom, traditionally New Zealand’s major export market, had indicated its intention to join the European Economic Community (later the EU).

 A large body of international law has been created through the many treaties between nations and a range of international institutions.
-However, despite the existence of the law on paper, in the 2000s the international community still faces many challenges in establishing compliance in practice.
-The difficulties involved can be seen in the attempts to protect human rights in times of peace and during armed conflict.
+However, despite the existence of the law on paper, in the 21st century the international community still faces many challenges in establishing compliance in practice.
+The difficulties involved can be seen in attempts to protect human rights both in times of peace and during armed conflict.

 In 2009 New Zealand enacted the United Nations Convention on Cluster Munitions (CCM), which bans the use of cluster munitions – weapons that release large numbers of smaller explosives, and which pose a particular threat to civilians.
 The CCM bans the use of cluster munitions in warfare and also seeks to assist the victims of these weapons, recognising states’ obligations under the Convention on the Rights of Persons with Disabilities.
 New Zealand enacted the disability convention in 2008, guaranteeing the human rights and fundamental freedoms of people with disabilities.